Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/08-dsp-library/README.md

 ### Compile the application

-The `Makefile` is very simple.
-It allows the user to compile for 2 different targets `x86` and `hw`, visualize the compiler output in `vitis_analyzer`, run an AI Engine or X86 simulation and visualize also the output in `vitis_analyzer`.
+The `Makefile` is simple.
+It allows the user to compile for two different targets `x86` and `hw`, visualizes the compiler output in `vitis_analyzer`, runs an AI Engine or X86 simulation, and visualizes also the output in `vitis_analyzer`.

-Currently the `Makefile` does not specifies where the DSP Lib includes are located.
-The first step of this tutorial will consist in adding the following lines, on line 27:
+Currently, the `Makefile` does not specify where the DSP Lib includes are located.
+The first step of this tutorial consists of adding the following lines, on line 27:
 ```Makefile
 #########  Add DSP include files location   #########
 DSP_FLAGS := --include=$(DSPLIB_ROOT)/L1/src/aie